isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    +--------------------+------+----------------------------------------------------------------------+

-All other RAI sub-options can be used in client classification to classify incoming packets to specific classes and/or by flex-id to construct unique device identifier.
+All other RAI sub-options can be used in client classification to classify incoming packets to specific classes and/or by flex-id to construct a unique device identifier.

 .. _dhcp4-custom-options: